top of page

 The catalyst for this change is our need to tackle climate change, a will to lower the carbon emissions associated with our activities on our road to net zero.
 But there is a big caveat here.
 Unless infrastructure owners, and the companies who serve them, are focussed on whole life carbon, we are at risk of moving in the wrong direction.

-Our aspiration is to get to the point where all immediate and urgent pothole repairs can be done just once and done right so that there aren’t carbon-generating return visits.
+Our aspiration is to get to the point where all immediate and urgent pothole repairs can be done just once and done right, eliminating the need for carbon-generating return visits.
 Apart from the benefits in carbon and cost, this reduces disruption to road users and lowers the amount of time our workers are exposed to potential safety risks on the road.

 These are the sorts of questions we, as an industry, need to be discussing with our customers and our supply chains around the table, including SMEs like Thermal Road Repairs.
-When we are designing and delivering operational solutions, we must have whole life cost and whole life carbon at the front of our minds.
-This is part of Amey’s roadmap to net zero with a longer-term positive impact on our people, places and our planet.
+When we are designing and delivering operational solutions, we must have the whole life cost and whole life carbon at the forefront of our minds.
+This is part of Amey’s roadmap to net zero, with a longer-term positive impact on our people, places and our planet.

-It isn’t going to be easy to change mindsets and take the step change that our transition to a low carbon economy requires.
-But I believe that we have both the will and the ability to do it – just as we have with health and safety.
+It isn’t going to be easy to change mindsets and take the steps to change that our transition to a low carbon economy requires.
+But, I believe that we have both the will and the ability to do it – just as we had with health and safety all those years ago.

-Thermal Road Repairs is a green technology company which supplies systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.
-It invests significantly in R&D, to create new technologies and to continuously improve existing ones.
+At Thermal Road Repairs, our goal as a green technology company is to supply systems to improve the quality, cost and time efficiency of road repairs and paving – at a far lower environmental cost than traditional methods.

 Recent Posts